BlauGroup/RNMC/LGMC.md

 ## Sqlite IO

 Sqlite is used for input, output, and checkpointing.
 Before running LGMC two necessary .sqlite files must be generated - The Lattice Reaction Network Database and State Database.
-Examples of Python code used to generate these files are available in [examples directory](./https://github.com/lzichi/RNMC/tree/main/examples).
+Examples of Python code used to generate these files are available in <a href="{{ site.github.repository_url }}"> examples directory </a>.
 Below is an outline of each .sqlite file and its necessary tables. **Each .sqlite file must follow this format exactly**.

 ### The Lattice Reaction Network Database